- Course Delivery

 Earn your degree from the University of Nebraska at Kearney

 Get the same diploma as on campus students

-The online master's in Gifted Education degree program prepares educators with the knowledge base and competencies necessary for the appropriate education of gifted and talented learners.
+The online master's in Special Education with emphasis on high ability education (gifted) degree program prepares educators with the knowledge base and competencies necessary for the appropriate education of gifted and talented learners.
 Students will gain a solid foundation and capabilities in special education to address the unique needs and educational opportunities of gifted students.

 This program includes 18 credit hours resulting in the Nebraska High Ability Learner (gifted) endorsement.
 Students pursuing certification in other states must check with their State Department of Education for certification requirements.Students may seek the master's degree, endorsement or both.

 With more than 20 years of experience teaching special education courses, Brian Wojcik has worked extensively with students interested in working with individuals with special disabilities.
 His research interests involve building systems that support effective use of technologies in school settings to meet the needs of diverse learners.
 This includes preparing future teachers to use technology effectively in order to meet the needs of the students.

 To be accepted to this program, you must have: